TERMS AND CONDITIONS OF SALE

 In this Contract:

-15.5 ‘force majeure circumstances’ means circumstances beyond the Seller’s control, including fire, flood, storm, Act of God, war, riot, civil commotion, strikes, lockouts and other industrial action.
+15.2 ‘force majeure circumstances’ means circumstances beyond the Seller’s control, including but not limited to fire, flood, storm, Act of God, war, riot, civil commotion, strikes, lockouts and other industrial action.

 15.3 ‘intellectual property rights’ means patents, copyrights, registered and unregistered design rights, registered and unregistered trade and service marks, confidential information and such rights as are protected by the law of passing off.

 15.4 ‘Seller’s premises’ means the Seller’s premises at 115 Phillips Street, Aston, Birmingham B6 4PT.